Movatterモバイル変換

 International

 The main competition for men's national teams is theCopa América, which started in 1916.
-The Copa America is the only continental competition in which teams from a totally different continent and confederation can be invited to participate.
-CONMEBOL usually selects and invites a couple of teams from the AFC[10] or CONCACAF[11] to participate in the Copa America.
-Japan and Qatar were invited to participate in the 2019 edition of the Copa America.[12]
+The Copa America is the only continental competition in which teams from a completely different continent and confederation can be invited to participate.
+CONMEBOL usually selects and invites a couple of teams from the AFC[11] or CONCACAF[12] to participate in the Copa America.
+Japan and Qatar were invited to participate in the 2019 edition of the Copa America.[13]
 CONMEBOL also runs national competitions atUnder-20,Under-17 andUnder-15 levels.
 For women's national teams, CONMEBOL operates theCopa América Femenina for senior national sides, as well asUnder-20 andUnder-17 championships.

 Infutsal, there is theCopa América de Futsal andCampeonato Sudamericano de Futsal Sub-20.
 TheCampeonato Sudamericano Femenino de Futsal is the women's equivalent to the men's tournament.